 Saeed Alaei

-I am a staff research scientist in the market algorithms team in Mountain View.
+I am a research scientist in the market algorithms team in Mountain View.
 I received my Ph.D

 in Computer Science from University of Maryland - College Park.
 I was a post doctoral